 - Relationship between an organ of state and private contracting parties.

-- Relationship between an organ of state and private contracting parties in relation to each other traditionally procedural fairness consist of two elements: audi alteram partem (right to be heard) and nemo iudex in sua causa (rule against bias).
+- Relationship between an organ of state and private contracting parties in relation to each other traditionally procedural fairness consists of two elements: audi alteram partem (right to be heard) and nemo iudex in sua causa (rule against bias).

 Therefore procedural fairness means at least the right to a fair hearing and the right to actions that are not tainted by bias.